-All severely affected children and young people receive a handwritten Christmas card from one of our team of volunteer card writers.
+All severely affected young people receive a handwritten Christmas card from one of our volunteers unless they choose not to.

 Donate now and change a life